 Here are the links I have found to modeling tools, both simulation and analytic, and modeling information.
 Some I have used, some I have read about and others look interesting but I haven't any first hand information about them.
 The comments are strickly my opinions and are focused on how useful I think the tools are for modeling computer systems and applications.
 My main interest when looking at each tool is it's usefulness for The Simalytic Modeling Technique.
 Please look at each tool in view of your own situation and requirements.
 Many of these companies have very good academic and research programs.
 All information presented here was accurate to the best of my knowledge at the time I collected it, but I make NO guarantees!
-Comments or additions are welcome.
+Comments are welcome, just email

 Developed for the manufacturing industry but very usable for other types of models, such as computer systems.
 Supports connections to Visual Basic and Excel (really any DDE application) and does nice on-screen animation.